canonical/k8s-snap/docs/src/snap/howto/epa.md

 - NUMA and CPU Pinning are available to the first 32 CPUs
 - Real-Time Kernel is enabled
 - HugePages are enabled and 1000 1G huge pages are available
-- SRIOV is enabled in the enp152s0f1 interface, with 128 virtual function interfaces bound to the vfio-pci driver (that could also use the iavf driver)
+- SR-IOV is enabled in the enp152s0f1 interface, with 128 virtual function interfaces bound to the vfio-pci driver (that could also use the iavf driver)
 - DPDK is enabled in all the 128 virtual function interfaces